marisamorby/jamsnack/src/posts/goblet-sunset.md

 ---
 *from Kristy Marcinova*

 More of a liquid treat, but thought I'd share a fun little cocktail I made.
-Incidentally, I was clearing out some stuff in my fridge and ended up making a neat cocktail!
+Incidentally, I was clearing out some stuff in my fridge and ended up making a neat concoction!

 ![Image of the "Goblet Sunset" cocktail](/images/goblet-sunset.jpg "Goblet Sunset cocktail")